-By 1974 the landmark had experienced structural and weathering issues, and in 1999 a crane and a helicopter aided in the removal of the two original forty foot horses.
+By 1974, the landmark had experienced structural and weathering issues, and in 1999, a crane and a helicopter aided in the removal of the two original 40-foot horses.

-The City of Dallas, Mayor Ron Kirk, and Senator Kay Bailey Hutchinson were among the contributors who rallied around what was referred to as the “Pegasus Project”, and the original horses were used as templates to create brand new winged horses for the city’s 2000 Millennium Celebration, lit again high above the Magnolia.
+The City of Dallas, mayor Ron Kirk and senator Kay Bailey Hutchinson were among the contributors who rallied around what was referred to as the “Pegasus Project.”
+The original Pegasus was used as templates to create brand new winged horses for the city’s 2000 Millennium Celebration, lighting the sky once again high above the Magnolia.

-And until recently, no one knew the location of the original Pegasus.
+Since 2000, no one knew what had become of the original Pegasus.

-For the past several weeks a team including the City of Dallas, Matthews Southwest and Tony Collins Art have been working on the restoration and design of the new rotating Pegasus which will include the original horses set atop a 22 foot oil derrick.
+For months, a team including the City of Dallas, Matthews Southwest and Tony Collins Art, worked on the restoration and design of the new rotating Pegasus, which places the original horses atop a 22-foot oil derrick.

-As a tribute to the memory of Matthews vice president Jeff West, and at a cost of $200,000, this week begins the installation of the fully restored Pegasus in front of the city-owned Omni Dallas Hotel.
-The hotel represents a fitting landing place for the horses as it also showcases over 7000 pieces of original, iconic Dallas art by 150 local artists throughout the guest rooms, public spaces, culinary venues and the hotel’s common areas.
+As a tribute to the memory of Matthews Southwest’s vice president, Jeff West, and at a cost of $200,000, the fully restored Pegasus now rests in front of the city-owned Omni Dallas Hotel.
+The hotel represents a fitting landing place for Pegasus as it also showcases over 7,000 pieces of original, iconic Dallas art by 150 local artists throughout the guest rooms, culinary venues and the hotel’s common areas.